djsutherland/pummeler/README.md

 First, we need to sort the features by region and collect statistics about them so we can do the featurization.

-Run `pummel sort SORT_DIR PUMS_SOURCE/ss*.csv`.
+Run `pummel sort -z csv_pus.zip SORT_DIR`.
 (A few extra options are shown if you pass `--help`.)
 This will:

-- Make a bunch of files in `OUT_DIR` like `AL_00_01.csv`, which contain basically the original features (except with the `ADJINC` adjustment applied to fields that need it to account for inflation) grouped by region.
+- Make a bunch of files in `SORT_DIR` like `feats_AL_00_01.h5`, which contain basically the original features (except with the `ADJINC` adjustment applied to fields that need it to account for inflation) grouped by region.
+These are stored in HDF5 format with pandas, because it's much faster and takes less disk space than CSVs.

-- Makes a file `SORT_DIR/_stats.h5` containing means and standard deviations of the real-valued features, and counts of the different values for the categorical features.
+- Makes a file `SORT_DIR/stats.h5` containing means and standard deviations of the real-valued features, counts of the different values for the categorical features, and a random sample of all the features.

-This will take a while (20 minutes on my fast laptop, 40 minutes on my slow one).
+This will take a while (~15 minutes on my fast-ish laptop).
 Luckily you should only need to do it once per ACS file.

 ### Featurization

-**TODO**
+Run `pummel featurize SORT_DIR`.
+(Again, you have a couple of options shown by `--help`.)
+This will get both linear embeddings (i.e. means) and random Fourier feature embeddings for each region, saving the output in `SORT_DIR/embeddings.npz`.

+On my laptop (with a quad-core Haswell i7), this takes about 15 minutes.
+Make sure you're using a numpy linked to a fast BLAS (like MKL or OpenBLAS; the easiest way to do this is to use the [Anaconda](https://www.continuum.io/downloads) Python distribution, which includes MKL by default); otherwise, this step will be much slower.

+The original paper used Fastfood transforms instead of the default random Fourier features used here, which with a good implementation will be faster.
+I'm not currently aware of a high-quality, easily-available Python-friendly implementation.

+`SORT_DIR/embeddings.npz`, which you can load with `np.load`, will then have:

+ - `emb_lin`: the `n_regions x n_feats` array of feature means.
+ - `emb_rff`: the `n_regions x (2 * n_freq)` array of random Fourier feature embeddings.
+ - `region_names`: the names corresponding to the first axis of the embeddings.
+ - `feature_names`: the names for each used feature.
+ - `freqs`: the `n_feats x n_freq` array of random frequencies for the random Fourier features.
+ - `bandwidths`: the bandwidth used for selecting the `freqs`.

 ### Analysis

-**TODO**
+**TODO**:

+ - Get geographic locations for each region
+ - Make a notebook replicating the analysis from the paper, with helpers in the package